by K.G. Beck * (11/13)

 Russian knapweed (Acroptilon repens) is a creeping, herbaceous perennial of foreign origin that reproduces from seed and vegetative root buds.
 Shoots, or stems, are erect, 18 to 36 inches tall, with many branches.
 Lower leaves are 2 to 4 inches long and deeply lobed (Figure 1).
 Upper leaves are smaller, generally with smooth margins, but can be slightly lobed (Figure 2).
 Shoots and leaves are covered with dense gray hairs.
 The solitary, urn-shaped flower heads occur on shoot tips and generally are 1/4 to 1/2 inch in diameter with smooth papery bracts.
 Flowers can be pink, lavender or white (Figure 3).
 Russian knapweed has vertical and horizontal roots that have a brown to black, scaly appearance, especially apparent near the crown.

 The weed forms dense, single species stands over time due to competition and allelopathy (biochemicals it produces that inhibit the growth of other plants).
-A 2002 survey conducted by the Colorado Department of Agriculture showed Colorado with more than 118,341 infested acres of Russian knapweed (Figure 4).
+A 2008 survey conducted by the Colorado Department of Agriculture showed Colorado with more than 132,400 acres infested with Russian knapweed (Figure 4).
 Russian knapweed is toxic to horses.